Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-2/lecture-materials/consuming-3rd-party-apis.md

 ### 💪 Review the GitHub API docs

-- Let's pair up and review the [GitHub API](https://developer.github.com/v3/) docs with the goal of discovering:
+- Let's review the [GitHub API](https://docs.github.com/en/rest) docs with the goal of discovering:
 	1. What is the API's **Root Endpoint**?
 The root endpoint is the first part of the API's URL that remains fixed.
 Paths are then appended to the root endpoint to form other endpoints for specific requests.
 	2. Are there limits to the number of times we can "hit" the API?